ME-ICA/tedana/docs/approach.rst

     on the first echo's data to derive a mask prior to adaptive masking.
     Some brain masking is required because the percentile-based thresholding in the adaptive mask will be flawed if it includes all out-of-brain voxels.

+In this eight-echo dataset,
+we can see that the adaptive mask flags later echoes as "bad" in areas we expect to suffer most from dropout, including the orbitofrontal cortex and temporal poles.

 .. image:: /_static/a03_adaptive_mask.png
   :width: 600 px